Aaron98990/ways-of-the-game/advantage.md

 > If the referee plays the advantage for an offense for which a caution/sending-off would have been issued had play been stopped, this caution/sending-off must be issued when the ball is next out of play.
 However, if the offence was denying the opposing team an obvious goal-scoring opportunity, the player is cautioned for unsporting behaviour, except where a goal is scored by the non-offending team as a result of the advantage having been played, in which case there is no disciplinary sanction; if the offence was interfering with or stopping a promising attack, the player is not cautioned.
 > - Law 12.4 Disciplinary Action

 - [A player commits DOGSO.
 The referee signals advantage.
-When the ball is out of play, the offender is shown a yellow card since advantage wwas played.](https://youtu.be/nSQmRSoMvtw?feature=shared&t=267) <!-- MLS Instant Replay covered this - https://youtu.be/uV3xeyjUge8?feature=shared&t=26 -->
+When the ball is out of play, the offender is shown a yellow card since advantage was played.](https://youtu.be/nSQmRSoMvtw?feature=shared&t=267) <!-- MLS Instant Replay covered this - https://youtu.be/uV3xeyjUge8?feature=shared&t=26 -->

 - Advantage ensues & goal: no card
 - Advantage ensues & no goal: downgrade the sanction from "no advantage ensues" by one level.
 So a RC -> YC and YC -> no card.